Given I recently launched listifi, I thought it would be interesting to talk briefly about the listifi tech stack.

 It's a very useful little library that is a satisfying hybrid between

-and I encourage anyone who feels like
+redux-saga and redux-thunk and I encourage anyone who feels like

-is too heavy for their uses to
+redux-saga is too heavy for their uses to

 give it a try.